 Over Ear Design

 The ear cushions feature oval-shaped openings that allow them to work well as an ear-surrounding (around the ear) (over the ear) design.
-However, these openings are rather small, such that some ears just barely fit inside, and may not fit inside at all if bigger than average.
-Therefore, the inner edges of the leathery cushion rims always touch our ears when wearing them.
-This might be a problem with other phones, whose cushions are not as soft as those on these.
-But this causes little discomfort with this fit-for-studio-listening headset.
+But these openings are rather small.
+Indeed, some ears just barely fit inside, and may not fit inside at all if bigger than average.

-Much bigger that ear bud speakers, and as such, you get a fuller, louder, true-bass sound sensation.
+Much bigger that ear bud speakers.
+As such, you get a fuller, louder, true-bass sound from the 40 mm drivers.

-These stereo headphones reproduce well everything from techno to bluegrass, and classical to classic rock music, with enough dynamic range and headroom to belt out the loudest of the loud, and with enough sensitivity to faithfully emulate even the quietest of musical passages.
+These stereo headphones reproduce well everything from techno to bluegrass.
+From classical to classic rock.
+They have enough dynamic range and headroom to belt out the loudest of the loud.
+Yet they are sensitive enough to sound out even the softest music.

 The outside perimeter of the silky soft pads are circular in shape and medium-sized in circumference.
 Helps in that they can fold up into a highly compact shape, requiring only modest storage space.